 Current Range allows you to select Joulescope's active shunt resistor.
 Most applications use auto, where Joulescope automatically selects the best range.
 However, you can manually force the range.
+Select off to disconnect power to the target device.

 Voltage Range allows you to select the voltage range.
 Joulescope includes a 15V range and a more sensitive 5V range.